Renal Cell Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 Smoking and misuse of certain pain medicines can affect the risk of renal cell cancer.

-- Having certain genetic conditions, such as von Hippel-Lindau disease or hereditary papillary renal cell carcinoma.
+• having certain genetic conditions, such as von Hippel-Lindau disease or hereditary papillary renal cancer

 Signs of renal cell cancer include blood in the urine and a lump in the abdomen.

 These and other signs and symptoms may be caused by renal cell cancer or by other conditions.
 There may be no signs or symptoms in the early stages.
 Signs and symptoms may appear as the tumor grows.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 Tests that examine the abdomen and kidneys are used to diagnose renal cell cancer.

-- CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the abdomen and pelvis, taken from different angles.
-The pictures are made by a computer linked to an x-ray machine.
+• CT scan (CAT scan) uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body, such as the abdomen and pelvis.
+The pictures are taken from different angles and are used to create 3-D views of tissues and organs.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 Certain factors affect prognosis (chance of recovery) and treatment options.